The full ad → revenue flowSave my seat

 Five design choices in the CLI are tells.
 Read them as a checklist for what "agent-friendly" looks like:

 1. PAUSED by default.
 Nothing goes live until someone runs meta ads campaign update --status ACTIVE.
-An agent can build a full campaign, ad set, creative, and ad — and the only thing that publishes spend is one final command a human can review.
+An agent can build a full campaign, ad set, creative, and ad.
+The only thing that publishes spend is one final command a human can review.

 2. Three output formats. table for humans, json for piping into jq, plain (tab-separated) for awk/cut/sort.
 Agents read structured output.
 Humans read tables.
 Both work.